Marcus Aemilius Lepidus (consul 187 BC): Consulship

-In 187 Lepidus was at last consul, and, as he and Flaminius assumed office, word reached the Senate that the Ligurians were preparing to make war on Rome.
-The threat of attack so close to Rome made the Senate take the matter seriously and it quickly decreed that both Consuls should have Liguria assigned as their joint-province and command.
+In 187 BC, as he and Flaminius assumed office, word reached the Senate that the Ligurians were preparing to make war on Rome.
+This threat so close to Rome caused the Senate to decreed that both consuls should have Liguria assigned as their joint province and command.
 Lepidus opposed this, protesting that Nobilior and Manlius were still acting like kings in the East even though their terms had expired and yet the Senate still intended to confine both consuls to Liguria without recalling or replacing either of the two Eastern commanders.
 Either Nobilior and Manlius should be replaced, or their armies should be disbanded and they return to Rome.
 The Senate agreed to recall Nobilior and Manlius from the East, but reiterated its decision that both Lepidus and Flaminius were to take command in Liguria.

 First man in Rome

-From 180 onwards, he was pontifex maximus and from 179, he was princeps senatus.
+From 180 onwards, he was elected pontifex maximus and from 179, he was princeps senatus.
 That same year he was also elected censor along with his great rival Marcus Fulvius Nobilior.
 In 175, he was elected consul for the second time.
-He oversaw construction of the Via Aemilia in 187, a Roman road from the town of Piacenza to Rimini, still in use and one of the most important roads in Northern Italy.
-He established the Roman colonies of Parma and Modena and gave his name to the Roman castrum of Regium Lepidi (today Reggio Emilia).
+He oversaw construction of the Via Aemilia in 187, a Roman road from the town of Placentia to Ariminum, still in use and one of the most important roads in Northern Italy.
+He established the Roman colonies of Parma and Mutina and gave his name to the Roman castrum of Regium Lepidi (today Reggio Emilia).